ryanozy/t22-smart-baby-nursery/README.md

 ## Protocol Logs
 1. First, we landed on MQTT because we did not need to use long-range protocols, thus ruling out LoRa.
-2. Second, we decided against the subscription-based protocols like Z-Wave and Zigbee, reducing overhead costs and allowing us to use IoT devices that aren't compatible with these protocols
+2. Second, we decided against subscription-based protocols like Z-Wave and Zigbee, reducing overhead costs and allowing us to use IoT devices that aren't compatible with these protocols.

 ## References and Sources:
 1. https://www.instructables.com/ESP32-Based-M5Stack-M5stick-C-Weather-Monitor-With/